Hudson Subdivision: History

 The Mohawk and Hudson Railroad opened a line from Albany to Schenectady in 1831.
 The Utica and Schenectady Railroad opened from Schenectady west to Utica in 1836, including the present Hudson Subdivision west of Schenectady.
 On the east side of the Hudson River, the Hudson River Railroad opened from New York City north to Rensselaer in 1851.
 The original Hudson River crossing was the Hudson River Bridge, but the Livingston Avenue Bridge, the current crossing, opened in 1902.
 The entire line became part of the New York Central, later Penn Central, and finally Conrail, through leases, mergers, and takeovers.
 The line was then assigned to CSX in the 1999 breakup of Conrail.

-In October 2011, CSX and Amtrak reached an agreement for Amtrak to lease the line between Poughkeepsie and Schenectady, with Amtrak assuming maintenance and capital responsibilities.
-CSX will retain freight rights over the line, which hosts two freights a day.
-Amtrak has used federal funds to double-track the line between Rensselaer and Schenectady and add an additional station track at the Albany-Rensselaer station.
-Amtrak sees the lease as a key to improving Empire Service speeds and frequencies.
-Amtrak officially assumed control on December 1, 2012, with trains in the section now dispatched by the Amtrak Control and Command Center in New York City.
+In September 2011, Amtrak and CSX reached a long-term operating and lease agreement for the Hudson Line, the CSX-owned segment of the Hudson Subdivision between Poughkeepsie and Schenectady.
+The agreement, which took effect on December 1, 2012, granted Amtrak the exclusive right to operate passenger service on the line, while CSX retained exclusive freight rights.
+Under the lease, Amtrak assumed responsibility for managing, dispatching, and controlling all train movements and railroad operations on the Hudson Line, as well as performing maintenance and capital improvements.